nswerner/handmade/NOTES.md

     30) Product Index - one tall image throws the row size for every image
         - Maybe add div around image itself, make image height auto and the surrounding div 11vw with overflow hidden
+        - Not sure that works well because it makes the wider images go out of the picture
+        - May need logic to decide if image is tall or wide or let users set thumbnail images on listing

     31) App looks slightly shifted to the right